pauline-ann/template-1/README.md

 🌿 I created this website to practice my skill in web design and frontend development.

-🌿 Being a plant mom, I chose to develop a website describing a fictional plant store.

-🌿 I enjoy the aesthetic of online plant stores I've been seeing and was inspired to try to create my own!
+🌿 I enjoy the aesthetic of plant store websites I've been seeing and was inspired to try to create my own!

 ## Final Product